Why Is My Puppy Or Kitten A Runt?

 Ron Hines DVM PhD

-There are litters in which all of the offspring are a bit small.
+There are healthy litters in which all the offspring are a bit small.
 The larger the litter, the smaller the puppies or kittens tend to be at birth.
-But that slightly-reduced size should affect same-sex individual babies almost equally.
+But that slightly reduced size should affect same-sex individual babies almost equally.
 Those babies put on weight and grow normally as soon as they are eating on their own when their food supply is adequate and nutritionally balanced.
 Those large litters also tend to arrive a day or two earlier; which also accounts for the smaller size of each offspring.

 There is really no agreement among veterinarians, or anyone else for that matter, as to what constitutes a runt or even how long a dog or cat’s neonatal period (its puppyhood or kittenhood) really lasts.
 For the purpose of this article, think of a neonate as a puppy or kitten that is less than 7 weeks old and a runt as weighing at least 25% less than its same-sex littermates.

-Even when your puppy or kitten’s development in the womb goes awry (wrong), many youngster’s have a normal birth.
+Even when your puppy or kitten’s development in the womb goes awry (wrong), many youngsters have a normal birth.
 That is because, to a large extent, puppies and kittens were freeloading on their mother’s metabolic and hormonal systems until the moment they were born.
 In the womb, it was their mother’s liver, lungs, kidneys and endocrine glands that carried their burden and met their needs.
 It is only in their neonatal (infant) period that defects in their own metabolism become apparent.
 This is the most precarious period in a puppy or kittens life – a bird taking wing.
 And those that are born star-crossed are at the most risk for survival.

 It is quite a challenge for me when a newborn kitten or puppy is brought in because of the concerns of its owner.
-Often these offspring are quite ill by the time they are presented and they are in a steady downward health spiral.
+Often these offspring are quite ill by the time they are presented, and they are in a steady downward health spiral.
 Obtaining blood samples on so small an infant is difficult enough when a baby is healthy.
-Collecting blood samples can be hard to impossible once a infant is chilled, dehydrated or in other states of circulatory collapse.
+Collecting blood samples can be hard to impossible once an infant is chilled, dehydrated or in other states of circulatory collapse.
 Just as importantly, many of the standard exams that we veterinarians rely on to direct us to the source of the problem (reflexes, heart and lung sounds, vision, balance, pain sensation, etc.) yield less information in neonates because these systems are not yet fully developed.
-Another problem is that the signs of a great many different illnesses in puppies and kittens result in very similar signs: subnormal body temperature, difficulty breathing, bluish gums ( cyanosis ), dehydration, restlessness, diarrhea and crying.
+Another problem is that the signs of a great many different illnesses in puppies and kittens result in very similar signs: subnormal body temperature, difficulty breathing, bluish gums (cyanosis), dehydration, restlessness, diarrhea and crying.

 Some veterinarians with specialized training are experts in evaluating the ultrasound images of puppies and kittens while they are still in their mother’s womb.
-They have mixed success in evaluate pre-birth fetal health.
-They pay particular attention to the heart rate of each fetus and the presence of meconium (fetal feces) within the amniotic sac.
+They have mixed success in evaluating pre-birth fetal health.
+They pay particular attention to the heart rate of each fetus, and the presence of meconium (fetal feces) within the amniotic sac.
 In human pregnancies, restricted umbilical cord blood flow rather than genetics can also cause slower than normal prenatal growth.
 That might occur in dogs and cats as well.
 Veterinarians really don’t know.
 Doppler velocimetric ultrasound is a common method pediatricians use to detect it.

 Puppies and kittens that are markedly smaller at birth are always at a greater risk.
 That risk is greatest during their first week of life.
 Which youngsters are at the most risk can also be predicted by measuring their early weight gain (that is, weight gained over the youngster’s first 48 hours).
 The lower the percentage of weight gain during that critical period compared to their littermates, the less likely the pup or kitten is to survive.
 That weight gain needs to be at or above 4% (preferably considerably more) and both puppies and kittens should double their weight by 10 days.
 When that isn’t happening, I tell my clients that the kitten or puppy needs to be pulled and hand-raised.
 In one canine kennel study I know of, the age of the mother, the size of the litter and the sex of the puppy had no influence on puppy survival.
 Undersized kittens face the same obstacles.